mmaskeri/keyClip/README.md

 If keyClip does not find a CDXML object--an error will flash up on screen--verify that the Keynote object in question is ungrouped and was a ChemDraw object to begin with.

 ## Thanks
-Thanks to DRK and JLZ for testing!
+Thanks to DRK (testing/troubleshooting, identification of keyClip5 Big Sur functionality) and JLZ (testing)!